MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -CrossDomainAuthorizationList
-Collection of domains allowed to host web applications that send cross-domain scripting requests to the Skype for Business Server 2015 deployment.
+Collection of domains allowed to host web applications that send cross-domain scripting requests to the Skype for Business Server deployment.

-Domains to be added to the list must be created using the New-CsWebOrigin cmdlet and then added to the new collection of Web service configuration settings.
+Domains to be added to the list must be created using the `New-CsWebOrigin` cmdlet and then added to the new collection of Web service configuration settings.
 Note, too that domain names must be prefaced using the http: or the https: prefix.
-See Examples 5, 6, and 7 of this help topic for more information.
+See Examples 5, 6 and 7 of this help topic for more information.

 This parameter was introduced in the February, 2013 release of Lync Server 2013.